Maneno2020/alx-low_level_programming/0x14-bit_manipulation/README.md

 6. Endianness
 A function for checking the endianness
 7. Crackme3
-Cracking finding  the password for this program.
+Crackin/ finding  the password for this program.